I Think My Child Has Special Educational Needs. What Can I Do?

 Our Special Educational Needs Co-Ordinator (SENCo) Mrs Lawrence-Hearn is the best person to contact.
 The SENCo has responsibility for what happens on a day-to-day basis at St Anselm’s for pupils with a Special Educational Need - she provides professional advice to other teachers in school to help ensure all pupils make progress.

-Mrs Lawrence-Hearn is supported by the Assistant SENCo.
+Mrs Lawrence-Hearn is supported by the Deputy SENCo and Assistant SENCo.
 Together they oversee liaison with outside agencies, ensure the correct provision in school and manage a team of teaching assistants.

 - How are children’s needs assessed at St Anselm’s?